red security image

 New financial standards will assist banks and business account holders to make online banking safer and more secure from account hijacking and unauthorized funds transfers.

-One of the most important tips for you to remember is that Catskill Hudson Bank will never contact you to solicit your account or other personal identification information via e-mail, text messages or over the phone.
+One of the most important tips for you to remember is that we will never contact you to solicit your account or other personal identification information via e-mail, text messages or over the phone.

 The Fraud Center uses risk management and fraud detection tools to determine the likelihood of card activity being fraudulent.
 It monitors and scores transactions to identify potential fraudulent activity.
 The scoring used is based on pre-defined strategies, trends in fraud, cardholder location and cardholder spending patterns.
 It uses real-time scoring which means that the transaction could be declined at the point of authorization.